Resolving Common Issues

 You should check the category of structural elements above the pipes.
 If it’s a linked file, you can still select the element by hovering the cursor over it and clicking Tab until it's highlighted (ensure that Select Links and/or Select Pinned Elements are enabled).

-It could also be the Searching Rule Name (green).
-This rule determines the direction in which the software searches for structural elements.
-For instance, 'Bottom' indicates that it's searching below the pipes.
+It could also be the Searching Direction (green).
+This setting determines the direction in which the software searches for structural elements.
+For instance, 'Down' indicates that it's searching below the pipes.

 The 'Searching Distance' determines how far the software will search for structural elements.